 Confirmation News: (Grade as of September 2020 – May 2021)

-3rd grade – If you did not receive your Bible please pick up your Bible from the office hallway shelf.
+3rd grade – Please pick up your Bible from the office hallway.

 News from Camp